-I ended up folding the bread like the traditional yeast stollen, and it worked well.
-Just make two indentations in the dough with a wooden spoon handle, then fold it back onto itself accordion-style.
+I ended up folding the bread like the traditional yeast stollen.
+It worked well.
+Just make two indentations in the dough with a wooden spoon handle.
+Then fold it back onto itself accordion-style.

 Fold the dough backward at the first crease, and forward on the second.

 Traditional stollen has marzipan filling.
 If you have marzipan on hand, you could certainly pipe a line of it between the folds.

 I flattened the dough just a little bit after folding it.
 This made it lose a bit of its signature stollen shape, but having never made the recipe before I needed extra insurance that it would bake evenly (no undercooked centers on my watch!).